 Cost: Free!

-Just before our keynote performance, we will also be presenting our regional high-school science teacher "STAR" Award.
+Just before the Keynote program, we'll be presenting our regional high school science teacher "STAR" Award.

 Audience: This event is open to the public.